sachsmc/pseval/cran-comments.md

-This is a update that adds some new features and include bugfixes.
+This is a update that contains some important bugfixes and improvements to documentation.

 ## Test environments
-* local OS X install, R 3.3.0
+* local Windows install, R 3.3.1
-* ubuntu 12.04 (on travis-ci), R 3.3.0
+* ubuntu 12.04 (on travis-ci), R 3.3.1
 * win-builder (devel and release)

 ## R CMD check results